-India's economic landscape is undergoing a transformative shift to reach a \$5 trillion economy by 2027.
+India's economic landscape is transforming to reach a \$5 trillion economy by 2027.
 This evolution has sparked an unprecedented demand for financial services, particularly credit.
-Traditionally, India's diverse population has had limited access to financial products, partly due to cultural barriers that have historically deterred with the widespread use of credit as well as accessibility.
+Traditionally, India's diverse population has had limited access to financial products, partly due to cultural barriers that have historically deterred the widespread use of credit and accessibility.
 However, as these barriers begin to erode, there's a pressing need for the financial infrastructure and lending models to adapt and innovate for the diverse needs of India's burgeoning population.